The Selection Process: A 7-Step Practical Guide

 and some of the best practices that help you find the best candidates.

-The third step in the funnel is the best known and most visible of them all: the job interview.
-The job interview involves the candidate being interviewed by their direct manager or the recruiter to assess how well-suited they are for the job.
+The third step in the candidate selection process funnel is the best known and most visible of them all: the job interview.
+A job interview involves the candidate being interviewed by their direct manager or the recruiter (or both) to assess how well-suited they are for the role.

 The interview offers some insight into a person’s verbal fluency and sociability.
 It also provides the opportunity to ask the candidate questions related to the job and it presents the opportunity to sell the job to the candidate.

-There are two kinds of interviews, the unstructured and structured interview.
+There are two main types of interviews, an unstructured and a structured interview.
 In a structured interview, a standardized set of questions is used.
 This provides the interviewer with a uniform method of recording information and standardizing the rating of the applicant’s qualifications.

 In scientific literature, the structured interview has proven to be almost twice as reliable as the unstructured interview (Schmidt & Hunter, 1998).
 The structured interview enables the interviewer to accurately compare candidates and to make the best decision purely on data.